 |

 This paste comes from Por Kwan, a Thai company.
-I have tried things like their Laksa and found it wanting.
+I have tried things like their Laksa and found it not very plausible.
 My guess is that the phở paste is also not very authentic, but I'm happy with the results.

 I first tried writing things down on 25 March 2021, and then again on 3 March 2022.